GlobalTester/org.globaltester.dev/org.globaltester.dev.doc/namingConventions.md

 ==================

 This file documents naming conventions to be observed when creating new or modifying existing repositories, projects or bundles.
-This conventions can be checked using the script checkNamingConsistencyForRepository.sh within org.globaltester.dev\org.globaltester.dev.tools\releng
+This conventions can be checked using the script checkNamingConsistencyForRepository.sh within org.globaltester.dev\org.globaltester.dev.tools\releng.
+Usage: Execute it from your git root directory with "bash -x".

 Repository names
 ----------------